-- If severe resistance is met when advancing the wire guide or the introduction system, then retract and choose a different approach.
-Excessive force should not be exerted. - · When power injecting contrast media, do not exceed the maximum pressure rating of 68 bar/1000 psi and flow rate of 20 mL/sec.
-Hand injection is also possible. - Do not attempt to rotate the preloaded filter inside the introducer system. - · Do not attempt to rotate, advance, or retract the expanded filter inside the vena cava. - Excessive force should not be exerted in placement of the filter.
-If deployment of the filter is not possible, it may require a replacement of the device.
-If a replacement of the device is not possible, or if the filter does not expand correctly. it may require additional interventions or surgical removal. - When repositioning the filter, do not advance the introducer sheath over the anchors of the filter. - · During diagnostic imaging evaluate that the filter does not show any signs of damage or defect.
-If the filter is damaged, it may affect the clot trapping ability of the filter or cause an obstruction of the blood flow - Excessive force should not be exerted to reposition or retrieve the filter, as it may lead to filter breakage and/or harm to the patient.
+- If severe resistance is met when advancing the wire guide or the introducer system, then retract and choose a different approach.
+Excessive force should not be exerted. - When power injecting contrast media, do not exceed the maximum pressure rating of 68 bar/1000 psi and flow rate of 20 mL/sec.
+Hand injection is also possible. - Do not attempt to rotate the preloaded filter inside the introducer system. - Do not re-sheath the expanded filter during femoral approach. - Do not attempt to rotate, advance, or retract the expanded filter inside the vena cava. - Excessive force should not be exerted in placement of the filter.
+If deployment of the filter is not possible, if may require a replacement of the device.
+If a replacement of the device is not possible, or if the filter does not expand correctly, it may require additional interventions or surgical removal. - During diagnostic imaging evaluate that the filter does not show any signs of damage or defect.
+If the filter is damaged, it may affect the clot trapping ability of the filter or cause an obstruction of the blood flow. - Excessive force should not be exerted to reposition (jugular approach) or retrieve the filter, as it may lead to filter breakage and/or harm to the patient.
 If repositioning or retrieval of the filter is complicated, it may require additional interventions or surgical removal.